 HealthJob is supported by readers.
 Some of the products featured here are from our partners who compensate us.
 This may influence which products we write about and where and how the product appears on a page.
 However, this does not influence our evaluations.
 Our opinions are our own.

-The U.S. Bureau of Labor Statistics reports that lab techs, also known as clinical laboratory assistants, technicians or technologists, make a mean annual income of $55,990 as of May 2020, which is approximately $26.92 per hour.
+The U.S. Bureau of Labor Statistics reports that lab techs, also known as clinical laboratory assistants, technicians or technologists, make $54,180 each year.
 The lowest 10 percent of lab techs earned less than $31,450, and the highest 10 percent earned more than $83,700.